0xsequence/sequence-unreal/README.md

 void GetEtherBalance(int64 chainID, FString accountAddr, TSuccessCallback<FEtherBalance> OnSuccess, FFailureCallback OnFailure);

 /*
-Gets the token balances from the sequence app
+Gets the token balances from the Chain
 @param ChainId, the chainId you wish to use
 @param FGetTokenBalancesArgs eg)
 FGetTokenBalancesArgs args;